Autonomous excavation on Earth.

 Sensor-based sorting

-Ore is scanned with X-ray and hyperspectral sensors and sorted grain by grain.
+Ore is scanned with X-ray, hyperspectral, and computer-vision sensors and sorted grain by grain.
 Waste rock is rejected early, so only high-grade material moves downstream, slashing energy and water per unit of metal recovered.

-Crushing, grinding, and separation upgrade the sorted ore into a mineral concentrate.
-Tighter process control raises recovery rates and shrinks the tailings footprint of the operation.
+Crushing, grinding, and separation are controlled by machine-learning models that adjust in real time for ore variability.
+Tighter process control raises recovery rates and shrinks the tailings footprint.

 Refining & feedstock output